Maintenance

 It is recommended that before re-treatment of any metalwork that we are contacted so that we can advise on the most suitable primers or paint to carry out the works required.

-Sand is an important natural play medium which enables children to dig, move it around and experience how its tactile qualities change from wet to dry.
-Sand play is one of the most popular means for providing children with the opportunity to create their own imaginative patterns and landscapes in your playground.
+Sand is an important natural play medium which enables children to dig and experience how its tactile qualities change from wet to dry.

 The sand must drain properly otherwise it becomes saturated and stagnates.
-All our sandpits comply with the European Safety Standard EN1176.
+All our sandpits comply with The British and European Safety Standard EN1176.

 To maintain the sand within your Sandpit, a daily visual inspection should be carried out following the